pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 'archival quality' of the identifier scheme.
 We need to realize that citation systems originated in the scarcity of the paper publication paradigm, where it really was not feasible to distribute all of the research dependencies alongside each research paper.
+However it is done, these resources need to be available _locally_.
+Why would we again offload this responsibility entirely to a third-party?
 With the technologies that exist and are emerging, we have an amazing opportunity _and responsibility_ to do this better.

 ## What about global resolution?